What is the definition of

 Like most people, profoundly intelligent students are unique individuals with varied and multifaceted talents and interests.
 Some demonstrate mastery in multiple areas while others excel in a single subject.Does race, gender or socioeconomic status figure in giftedness?

 Children with extraordinary intellectual ability exist in all ethnic, social and economic backgrounds and in both genders.
 However, in order for their intellectual ability to be developed, it must be identified early and nurtured with an appropriately challenging educational program throughout their schooling years.Why isn’t there more focus on profoundly gifted students?

 A common misperception is that gifted students can fend for themselves.
 This is a false assumption – all students, including gifted ones, need to be nurtured with access to an education that helps them learn and achieve at a level appropriate to their abilities.What is the national policy on gifted education?
-How does “No Child Left Behind” affect gifted students?
+How does the “Elementary and Secondary Education Act” affect gifted students?

-At the state policy level things are just as bleak with many states having no laws mandating gifted education and, of those with mandates, many have no available funding for gifted education.
+At the state policy level, many states have no laws mandating gifted education and, of those with mandates, many have no available funding for gifted education.
+Thus, gifted education practices can vary by district and by school.
 For a current list of state policies and funding, visit the Davidson State Policy Database.What happens to gifted students in a traditional, one-size-fits-all learning environment where they are not allowed to soar ahead?